geotrev/monolith/README.md

 • Customize `input`, `fieldset`, `legend`, `label`, `radio`, `checkbox` and other common elements of forms.

-• Define active, focus, and disabled styles for fields (works for buttons, too).
+• Define hover, active, focus, and disabled styles for fields (works for buttons, too).